How to share files with students Follow

 A spinning circle indicates a job is in process

-A green circle with a white checkmark indicates a job has completed successfully
+A green circle with a white checkmark indicates a job has been completed successfully

-Click Details to review which files were sent in a job and to review any errors.
+Click Details to review files that are being shared and to review any errors.

 Share files errors